 Deny a user access to all applications in your billing account

 Billing Account Administrators typically don't add or invite users to applications; it's up to each application manager to add and invite users for their applications.
 Once a user accesses an application in your billing account, Billing Account Administrators see their name listed on your account's Users with Access list.
-(To view this page, go to the My Apps page, click Manage my billing account and select the Users with Access tab).
+(To view this page, access the Manage Billing Account page and select the Users with Access tab).